ewajs/learn-docker-online/Excercise15/README.md

-# Excercise 13
+# Excercise 15

-This excercise builds up on what was done in [**Excercise 12**](https://github.com/ewajs/learn-docker-online/tree/master/Excercise12).
-Adding an ngnix Load Balancer and scaling up the webservers to 3 replicas.
+This excercise builds up on what was done in [**Excercise 13**](https://github.com/ewajs/learn-docker-online/tree/master/Excercise13).
+In this case, the nginx load balancer is configured via an `ENTRYPOINT` instead of the `CMD` instruction in the `Dockerfile`.

 Docker Compose will: